isb-cgc/readthedocs/docs/source/sections/ControlledAccessVCF.rst

 Here are examples on how to leverage SQL queries on the Google Cloud Console to analyze the data in our tables.
 In addition to example queries we added a list of snippets which emulates the commands from VCFTools.

+.. note:: Best practices to keep costs down for queries is to avoid using '*' and choosing specefic columns.

 Emulating VCFTools